albb 2010

 our history

 The impetus to establish a little blah blah arose from a series of passionate talks between three Saigon-based artists during 2004, Sue Hajdu, Nguyen Nhu Huy and Motoko Uda.
-These talks were focused on our needs and desires as visual artists working in this particular community and context at this point in time.
+These talks were focused on our needs and desires as visual artists working in this community and urban context at this point in the course of its development.

-After an intensive 6-month period of talks, research and the establishment of regional networks, the albb concept was developed, and we launched our activities in January 2005. albb quickly initiated a regular series of talks and presentations by visiting international artists, curators, academics and critics.
-These are integral to albb's mission of making a difference in the local art scene, by creating information flow in and out of the country.
+After an intensive 6-month period of meetings, research and the establishment of regional networks, the albb concept was developed, and we launched our activities in January 2005. albb quickly initiated a regular series of talks, workshops and presentations by visiting international artists, curators, academics and critics.
+These were integral to albb's mission of making a difference in the local art scene, by expanding activities beyond gallery exhibitions and by encouraging information flow in and out of the country.
+In the mid-2000s, high level artistic and curatorial traffic was moving in and out of Vietnam, but very little contact was being made with the majority of artists living here. albb therefore made a conscious effort to form connections and crossroads in this area to create a forum in which ideas, practices and news from outside could be shared with the local community.
+With this in mind, from 2005 to 2007, albb presented 38 talks by locally and overseas-based artists and curators.
+These regular gatherings also worked to bring the community together in a context of intellectual challenge and engagement, another area in need of development.

-Our exhibition and art events program was launched in 2006 with Video Art Party, a one night event of video art by young and emerging artists from Australia.
-Following more or less bi-monthly came 600 Images, MAGMA, Trans-Splash 2006: Jouissance and The Dream Collector with A+A Public Art Unit, our second residency.
+Our program of exhibitions and art events was launched in January 2006.
+Following on, more or less bi-monthly came a series of projects and exhibitions, and our second residency-based project, The Dream Collector, which was the first public art project to be run in Ho Chi Minh City.
 Each project aimed to present something new, something that had never been done before in the local context.
-Meanwhile, through the networks that we had developed over two years of activity, albb started building towards further international collaborative projects with artists and curators.
-Some of these, such as SHELTER and Free New Zealand Art, were realized in 2006 while others will form the basis of our 2007 and future programs.
+Meanwhile, through the networks that we had developed over two years of activity, albb started building towards further international collaborative projects with artists and curators—projects which took shape in 2006, 2007 and beyond.

-After consolidating our collection of catalogs, books and art ephemera, we launched our reading room program in November 2006.
-Capacity-building with young Vietnamese artists and students through our talks and exhibitions program also became an aim at this time, and remains an on-going concern towards building arts management in Vietnam. albb worked with a variety of assistants and volunteers throughout 2005-2006, and launched its internship program in early 2007 in a more concerted effort towards capacity-building.
-In early 2007 we also established a residency program, which offers 2-week-2-month residencies to overseas-based artists, curators, writers and researchers.
+After consolidating our collection of catalogs, books and art ephemera, we launched the Reading Room program in November 2006.
+Capacity-building with young Vietnamese artists and students through our talks and projects programs also became an aim at this time, and remains an on-going concern towards building arts management in Vietnam. albb worked with a variety of assistants and volunteers throughout 2005-2006, and launched its internship program in early 2007 in a more concerted effort towards capacity-building.
+In early 2007 we also established a residency program.
+In late 2007, albb co-director Motoko Uda permanently left Vietnam and re-settled in Tokyo.

 how we operate